How Much Weight Can a French Cleat Hold?

 Installation Tips:

-1. Stud Finder: Use a stud finder to locate wall studs accurately.
+1. Stud Finder: Use a stud finder to accurately locate wall studs.
 Mark the stud positions to ensure screws or anchors are placed correctly for maximum support.

-2. Pre-Drill Holes: Pre-drilling holes for screws or anchors can prevent the material from splitting and ensure a tighter fit.
-This step is particularly important for wooden cleats and lag screws.
+2. Pre-Drill Holes: Pre-drilling holes for screws or anchors can prevent material splitting and ensure a tighter fit.
+This step is especially important for wooden cleats and lag screws.

 3. Even Distribution: Distribute the weight evenly across multiple screws or anchors.
 Avoid overloading a single point, which can compromise the cleat’s stability.